Progress and News through 2015

 NRHT route across Marion County.

-These three trails are currently in
+These three trails are

-various phases of development.
-The section
+currently in various phases of development.

-construction to begin soon.
-The Pennsy
+phase, with construction to begin soon.
+The

-Rail-Trail is in the land acquisition phase.
+Pennsy Rail-Trail is in the land acquisition

-River, but future development north along the
+the White River, but future development north

-other trails above.
+after the other trails above.

-Two other related trail plans in
+Two other related trail plans

-Marion County will also form part of the NRHT
+in Marion County will also form part of the NRHT

 route.
 The Cumberland Pennsy Trail will soon